jvillat2/Data-Analyst-Job-Market-Analysis/README.md

 - PostgreSQL

 ## Data Structure
-The dataset is comprised of +100,000 data analysis job posting data from the US scraped from across several job board website such as Indeed, Linkedin, Moster, etc... from 12/31/2022 - 12/31/2023.
+The dataset is comprised of +100,000 data analysis job posting data from the US scraped from across several job board website such as Indeed, Linkedin, Monster, etc... from 12/31/2022 - 12/31/2023.

-The database structure as seen below contains 3 tables: job_postings_fact, skills_job_dim, and skills_dim.
+The database structure as seen below contains 4 tables: skills_dim, skills_job_dim, job_postings_fact, company_dim.

 ![alt text](image-1.png)